Exploring Shakespearean Tragedy:

 Rot is an appropriate vehicle for thought about Paradox because refusing to deal with the Paradox may get one on to the next day but it may also supply another day to rot and another day to make any decision less tenable.
 Queen Gertrude seems to symbolize this kind of Rot, evidently caught in her own Paradox and now so far delayed in facing realities that she isn’t very sure what those realities, in fact, have been.
 Thinking about Paradox is thus strongly reinforced by technical emphases of Alternate Universe in Form, Aptness in rhetoric, and Rot in Spirit.

 The language emphasis on Aptness emphasizes finding just the right word, just the right turn of expression for what is clearly real and in need of articulation.
-As such, Aptness emphasizes the need for measured thought.
-And measured thinking is typically also distanced, disinterested thinking.
+As such, Aptness emphasizes the need for measured observation And measured observation is typically also distanced, disinterested thinking.

 So, technical elements promote distance, a sense of the need for careful, disinterested thought, and a sense of insidious decay.
 In many senses these seem contradictory to one another, but if there is a oneness about them, it is perhaps best described as perplexed and perplexing.
 The need for careful thought is reinforced by the sense of necessary decay, but the two are balanced off against a strong sense of standing back and maintaining distance.
 It explains procrastination at the same time that it demands a solution, and works around to a strained stasis.
 Call it Perplexing.